During times of uncertainty, make sure you are on top of your cash. Cash management is really about stress management.

 After you’ve taken stock of all your cash, consider doing this little exercise where you figure out how much cash you plan to save each month and extrapolate it into the future.

 Below is an example of a personal finance client who derives income from real estate, dividends, a day job, and an online business.
-He’s committed to saving $20,000 a month from June 2016 thru December 2017 and currently has $149,000 in cash, equivalent to roughly 10% of his net worth. $20,000 a month equals 67% of his monthly after tax total income of $30,000.
+He’s committed to saving $20,000 a month for a year.
+He currently has $149,000 in cash, equivalent to roughly 10% of his net worth. $20,000 a month equals 67% of his monthly after tax total income of $30,000.

 Along the way, my client will receive estimated $50,000 year end cash bonuses and have large liquidity events when his CDs come due in April 2017 and November 2017.
 His goal is to build his cash hoard to around $1M so he can buy a $2.5M home in the Bay Area by 2018.